realpython/web-dev-for-data-scientists/README.md

-# Flask for Data Science Workshop
+# Web Development for Data Scientists

 Material for a five, one-hour lessons, powered by [Real Python](https://realpython.com).
 WIP